coinbump/PhaseJumpPro/modules/core.md

 # Module: Core

-Core contains classes and utilities that are common to many games.
+Classes and utilities that are common to many games.

 ## Class: RandomUtils